Changes to the piping system can help AODD pumps work beyond their typical applications.

 01/31/2018

 Figure 1.
-Example system (
+Example system (Images courtesy of All-Flo)

 A typical 1-inch AODD may have dry lift capabilities of 15 ft-H20 or 6.5 psi.
 In practical terms, this means the pump cannot operate in systems where suction line loss exceeds 6.5 psi.
 Using a 1-inch suction line as depicted in Figure 1 results in a suction line loss that exceeds the pump’s capabilities.
 To meet the desired flow rate of 20 gpm, the suction line diameter must be increased to 2 inches.
 This increase reduces the suction line loss from 34 psi to 2 psi, well within the operating capabilities of the AODD pump.